apecloud/kubeblocks/docs/developer_docs/api-reference/cluster.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>Overrides Services defined in referenced ComponentDefinition.</p>
+<p>Overrides Services defined in referenced ComponentDefinition and exposes endpoints that can be accessed by clients.</p>
 </td>
 </tr>
 <tr>